varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 ## (4) Cautious weight decay
 Decoupled weight decay has been noted as a crucial technique for training with Muon.
 The Kimi team writes: "While vanilla Muon initially converges faster, we observed that some model weights grew too large over time, potentially limiting the model’s long-term performances.
 Adding weight decay addressed this issue - the results demonstrate that Muon with weight decay outperforms both vanilla Muon and AdamW" [^kimi].

 Inside Modded NanoGPT, weight decay on Muon was doing more harm than good.
-In October, a variant of decoupled weight decay known as *Cautious Weight Decay* was discovered [^chen25], which only decays parameters that will increase in magnitude in the update step:
+In October, a variant of decoupled weight decay known as *Cautious Weight Decay* was proposed [^chen25], which only decays parameters that will increase in magnitude in the update step:

 ```python {2} /* mask/
 def apply_update(param, update, learning_rate, weight_decay):